EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

 The following benchmark results compare the performance of rocksdb compared to [leveldb](https://code.google.com/p/leveldb/).
 This is an IO bound workload where the database is 800GB while the machine has only 144GB of RAM.
 These results are obtained with a _release_ build of db_bench created via _make release_.

-# 2. Bulk Load of keys in Random Order
+# Test 1.
+Bulk Load of keys in Random Order

 Measure performance to load 1B keys into the database.
 The keys are inserted in random order.
 The database is empty at the beginning of this benchmark run and gradually fills up.
 No data is being read when the data load is in progress.